Cheerpipe/RGBFusionCli/README.md

 The above folder will start the RGBFusionCLI.exe file on PC startup along with project aurora, and ensure the gigabyte RGBFusion system syncs with aurora

 .Bat file located under RGBFusionCli/Startup-Folder of my fork of the project

+Update 6-2-21:

+Added RGB_Fusion_B21.0113.1.zip to fork to ensure any issues with the program are resolved with a working version of RGBFusion.

+As newer versions of RGBFusion do not work at all with the CLI program, they don't detect any RGB lights, even after a reboot of the workstation.